rust-lang/book/src/ch19-03-advanced-traits.md

 type with an associated function of the same name that also implements the trait</span>

-This code is for an animal shelter that wants to name all puppies Spot, which is implemented in the `baby_name` associated function that is defined on `Dog`.
+We implement the code for naming all puppies Spot in the `baby_name` associated function that is defined on `Dog`.
 The `Dog` type also implements the trait `Animal`, which describes characteristics that all animals have.
 Baby dogs are called puppies, and that is expressed in the implementation of the `Animal` trait on `Dog` in the `baby_name` function associated with the `Animal` trait.

 In `main`, we call the `Dog::baby_name` function, which calls the associated function defined on `Dog` directly.
 This code prints the following: